-From 18:00 (21st June) onwards the Sun Path Study shows that there may be a small increase in overshadowing of No 4 and 5, however consideration must be given to the site characteristics which includes land level changes, a 1m to 1.8m fencing sited along the boundary and that the main private amenity area for No 5 is sited off the principal elevation.
+From 18:00 (21st June) onwards the Sun Path Study shows that there may be a small increase in overshadowing of No 4 and 5, however consideration must be given to the site characteristics which includes land level changes, the existing retaining wall structure and fencing sited along the boundary and that the main private amenity area for No 5 is sited off the principal elevation.
 Further to this, the windows within the rear elevation of No 5 serve secondary rooms.
-When the above factors are taken into consideration the new dwelling will not result in a significant increase in the overshadowing of No 4 and No 5 Whirlow Farm Mews and No 49 Whirlow Lane.
+When the above factors are taken into consideration the new dwelling will not result in a significant increase in the overshadowing of No 4 and No 5 Whirlow Farm Mews and No 49

+Whirlow Lane.